 What is the Municipal Hazardous or Special Waste (MHSW) Program?

 The Municipal Hazardous or Special Waste (MHSW) Program is an important waste diversion program managed by Stewardship Ontario.
-The MHSW program is a “stewardship” program that aims to divert Household Hazardous Waste and other materials that require special handling away from landfills sites, incinerators, and our waterways.
+The MHSW program is a “stewardship” program that aims to divert Municipal Hazardous and Special Waste and other materials that require special handling away from landfills sites, incinerators, and our waterways.

 Under this program, companies that manufacture and market the MHSW products are taking stewardship responsibility and sharing the cost of recovering left-over product or waste for reuse, recycling, or proper disposal.